ocaml-cross/opam-cross-ios/README.md

     opam repository add ios git://github.com/ocaml-cross/opam-cross-ios

-Switch to 32-bit compiler when compiling for 32-bit targets:
+Switch to 32-bit compiler when compiling for 32-bit targets (only supported in Ocaml 4.04.0):

     opam switch 4.04.0+32bit
     eval `opam config env`

 Otherwise, use a regular compiler; its version must match the version of the cross-compiler:

-    opam switch 4.04.0
+    opam switch 4.14.0
     eval `opam config env`

 Configure the compiler for 32-bit ARM: